Cyrus9721/GlycoDenovo2/README.md

 This instruction was only tested on Windows machines.

 # Install Matlab Runtime
-* Download and install Matlab Runtime 9.8 (https://www.mathworks.com/products/compiler/matlab-runtime.html).
+* We compiled MATLAB codes into executables so that you don't need a Matlab license to run GlycoDeNovo2.
+You need to download and install the free Matlab Runtime 9.8 (https://www.mathworks.com/products/compiler/matlab-runtime.html).
 If your operating system is Windows, please add Matlab Runtime in environment variables (https://www.mathworks.com/matlabcentral/answers/343074-why-do-i-receive-could-not-find-version-x-x-of-mcr-when-running-my-compiled-app-and-mcr-is-instal).

 # GlycoDeNovo2 (PeakInterpreter2).
+* GlycoDeNovo2.exe is an excutable compiled from Matlab codes.
 * GlycoDeNovo2.exe requires 'm2c.mat' which contains the mapping from protonated precursor m/z to monosaccharide composition.
 Make sure both of them are under the same folder.
 * Create an input directory and put all MS/MS spectrum text files in it.
 Each spechtrum file contains a list of peaks.
 Create a configuration file 'config.a' specifying the options to be used by GlycoDeNovo2 on each spectrum file.
 The first column of 'config.a' is the spectrum file name, the second column specifies if the 'gap' search option should be on (i.e., 1) or off (i.e., 0), and the third column specifies if the '-2H' search option should be on (i.e., 1) or off (i.e., 0).
 Make sure there are no other txt files.
 This github repository contains one "input" directory as an example, which include the MS/MS spectra of the 29 standard glycans used in the paper.